Want to be a Leader?

 By Dr. Lucille Maddalena

 Assuming a high-level management position puts you squarely in the eye of every employee below you.
-The bright up-and-comers want to know how you succeed, what they can learn from you, and how they can encourage you to support their goals.
+The bright up-and-comers want to know how you succeeded, what they can learn from you, and how they can encourage you to support their goals.
 Whether you want the scrutiny or not, everything you do is observed as others seek to emulate your actions.
 The wise leader recognizes these new responsibilities and prepares for it.

 Among the many hats worn by upper-level managers are the three that may be difficult to separate: Role Model, Mentor and Coach.
 To help you establish yourself as a leader, to build the followers necessary to assume the mantel of leader, you must understand the difference between these actions essential to an effective leader.
 Learning how you are viewed, what others expect from you and how you can identify new and potentially valuable contributors to your team will benefit you in many ways.